 Tracking Letters Received by the Pre-Health Office can be found under the "My Letters" tab on Blackboard.
-If the evaluator's name does not appear on the list, contact the evaluator directly to verify the status of your letter.
+If the evaluator's name does not appear on the list within 3-5 business days, please contact the evaluator directly to verify the status of your letter.